Looking for UK updates?

 The lake in winter

-Being close to nature is an important part of a Center Parcs break, but it also means our villages are subject to the whims of British weather!
+Being close to nature is an important part of a Center Parcs break, but it also means our villages are subject to the whims of Irish weather!
 For this reason, and for our guests’ safety, our lakes may close for watersports during the winter.
 But don’t worry, we still have plenty of indoor and outdoor activities available during this time, from cosy indoor crafts to bracing bike rides.

 *available when break booked is 26 weeks or fewer away.